Factsheet 18 - Asylum Support for Survivors of Domestic Abuse

 To secure refuge access through asylum support:

-- An accommodation provider, Migrant Help (MH) or an advice agency/ supporter should support a woman to ring the National Domestic Abuse Helpline (NDAH) to discuss refuge options.
+- An accommodation provider, MH, or an advice agency/support worker should help a woman to ring the National Domestic Abuse Helpline (NDAH) to discuss refuge options.
 Alternatively, Women’s Aid has a dedicated service for professionals that may be able to assist you with the search.

 - If an available refuge space is identified and a woman chooses to access the placement, this decision should be supported by all stakeholders.